IAMFlow CIC

 Celia Mendizabal

-Celia Mendizabal is a movement facilitator, circus skills teacher, and an instructor in qigong and tai chi.
-She integrates these practices into her choreographic creation, focusing on themes of human connection, resilience, and transformation.
+Celia Mendizabal is a movement facilitator, circus skills educator, and a certified instructor in qigong and tai chi.
+She is recognised by CIMSPA as a qigong practitioner and is registered as an instructor with the Tai Chi Union for Great Britain (Tai Chi Internal Arts).
 With over 30 years of experience as a performer across various art forms, including circus, dance, and physical theatre, Celia brings a wealth of knowledge to her craft.
 She is a co-founder of Circle of Two, an acrobatic theatre company that tours internationally, presenting performances at circus, theatre, and outdoor festivals.
 Celia holds a bachelor's degree in Theatre Practice and Circus Arts, as well as a Master's degree in Theatre Studies.
 Additionally, she is a member and director of SpiralArts Dance Theatre CIC, an inter-generational and cross-disciplinary community of artists committed to creative exploration.

 Beatrice Perini